[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 1566: Maritime history: Mendana's first voyage.

-a colony of the Phillipines.
-Miguel Lopez de Legazpi leaves from
+of the Philippines.
+Miguel Lopez de Legazpi leaves from Acapulco in

-Acapulco in Mexico and founds colony on Cebu with three ships and 300
+Mexico and founds colony on Cebu with three ships and 300 men.

-men.
-Spanish adminstration six years later was transferred to Cebu on
+Spanish administration six years later was transferred to Cebu on

-monk, who had been asked to help establish a useful return route home
+a monk, who had been asked to help establish a useful return route

-from the Philippines.
-Sensibly, Urdaneta wanted to go about new
+home from the Philippines.
+Sensibly, Urdaneta wanted to go about

-Guinea to establish its proximity to any Great South Land, then to
+new Guinea to establish its proximity to any Great South Land, then

-possibly examine just where the Great Southland lay.
-This went far
+to possibly examine just where the Great Southland lay.
+This went

-beyond Legazpi's brief to found a colony and establish a route home.
+far beyond Legazpi's brief to found a colony and establish a route

-overshooting on the West North American coast, then south, which
+went north, overshooting on the West North American coast, then

-brought him to California, then to the port of Navidad of Mexico.
+south, which brought him to California, then to the port of Navidad

 1563: Stress of urbanisation: French parliament begs the king to prohibit vehicles from the streets of Paris.

-associates by sailing from Callao, Peru to Valparaiso, Chile in 30
+sailing from Callao, Peru to Valparaiso, Chile in 30 days instead

-days instead of the usual 90.
-Then saikling west into the Pacific he
+of the usual 90.
+Then sailing west into the Pacific he discovered a

-discovered a number of islands which now bear his name.
-He was
+number of islands which now bear his name.
+He was possibly trying

-possibly trying to find any eastern coast of any Great Southland.
-By
+to find any eastern coast of any Great Southland.
+By legend he got

 1562: Maritime history: Legazpi sails in Philippines area.

-France, members of the rival creeds (Catholic and Huguenot) attacked
+members of the rival creeds (Catholic and Huguenot) attacked each

 atrocities were as outrageous as they were cruel.
 In a frenzy of